ufidon/java/mod7/ADBprog.md

   - cursor has moved,
   - a row has changed, or
   - the entire row set has changed
-- The handlers in RowSetListener are
+- The handlers in interface RowSetListener are
   - cursorMoved(RowSetEvent),
   - rowChanged(RowSetEvent), and
   - cursorSetChanged(RowSetEvent)